-- In a small saucepan melt the butter, garlic, thyme and sea salt together.
+- In a small saucepan, melt the butter, garlic, thyme, and sea salt together.

 - Layer one slice of sweet potato, a slice of potato, and a full round of the sliced onions into each hole of the muffin tin, then sprinkle them with a teaspoon of the dukkah mix into each hole.

-- Repeat this process two to three times, until you have reached the desired height of your stacks.
+- Repeat this process two to three times until you have reached the desired height of your stacks.

-- Finish them off with a good sprinkle of dukkah on top and place in the oven to roast for 45 minutes.
+- Finish them off with a good sprinkle of dukkah on top and place them in the oven to roast for 45 minutes.